 Each picture is calm, composed, and filled with lush verdant landscapes of windswept palms, knotted shrubs, plump cacti and aged pines with bark like the rough hands of fishermen.
 Are these landscapes, still lifes, or perhaps portraits?
 It’s difficult to tell, but at the same time it’s easy to be fascinated by each tree’s form, to imagine their backstory and their unique personality.

-Oksun Kim: Jeju Island, is up on AnOther.
+Oksun Kim: Jeju Island is published by AnOther.